Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

 For example, finance-related websites often display streaming data of the stock market, news websites also often stream content, and certain types of web pages might use frames or tables, which may be useful in classifying the web document.

-Crawling – When a search engine has a list of URLs to visit that it hasn’t seen before, or that it might revisit to check for new content, it might consider a number of different things in determining which to look at first.
-The user experience information might help making some decisions to look at certain content on pages that a search engine might not have considered before.
+Crawling – When a search engine has a list of URLs to visit that it hasn’t seen before, or that it might revisit to check for new content, it might consider several different things in determining which to look at first.
+The user experience information might help to make some decisions to look at certain content on pages that a search engine might not have considered before.
 Here’s what the patent filing says about that:

 For example, information relating to whether a user might abandon or wait for a web document to be displayed may be useful when establishing certain quality or relevance factors for the web document.

 For example, information relating to whether a user might wait for or specifically request embedded or external objects to be downloaded and displayed may be useful when establishing certain quality or relevance factors for the web document.

 In certain implementations, such information may, for example, be used to determine if a crawler or other like process should also execute such embedded and/or external objects to establish performance parameters, etc.

 We don’t know if any of the search engines are presently using the processes described in the patent filing presently, but the patent application does give us some ideas on ways that a search engine might use information about page load and rendering times, and information on how people might react to those wait times.

 How does waiting for a page to show up in your browser, or to render influence how you enjoy the page?
 Are you willing to wait longer for some types of pages than others?